Tuning LLM-based Code Optimization via Meta-Prompting: An Industrial Perspective: Preliminaries

 \textbf{Baseline prompting techniques} include the most common prompt designs such as direct instructions (simple and ad-hoc task specifications), Chain-of-Thought reasoning (step-by-step problem decomposition) \cite{wei2022chain}, few-shot learning (task demonstration through examples) \cite{DBLP:conf/iclr/ShypulaMZ0GYHNR24}, and contextual prompting (fixed template with rich task-related contexts) \cite{huang2024effilearner}.
 While efficient and easy to deploy, these methods rely on static, manually-crafted templates that cannot adapt seamlessly across different optimization metrics, models, or project types.

-\textbf{Evolutionary prompting methods} encompass both automatic prompt optimization approaches such as EvoPrompt (genetic algorithm-based prompt evolution) \cite{guo2023connecting} and APE (automatic prompt engineering through iterative refinement) \cite{zhou2022large}, as well as gradient-based prompt tuning techniques (continuous optimization of prompt embeddings) \cite{pryzant2023automatic, chen2024reprompt, sabbatella2024prompt}.
-While these methods achieve substantial gains for well-defined tasks, they often suffer from high computational overhead and reliance on manual design of evaluation pipelines for each task/project, limiting their scalability in production environments.
+\textbf{Evolutionary prompting methods} encompass both automatic prompt optimization approaches such as EvoPrompt (genetic algorithm-based prompt evolution) \cite{chen2023evoprompt} and APE (automatic prompt engineering through iterative refinement) \cite{zhou2022large}, as well as gradient-based prompt tuning techniques (continuous optimization of prompt embeddings) \cite{pryzant2023automatic, chen2024reprompt, sabbatella2024prompt}.
+While these methods achieve substantial gains for well-defined tasks, they require multiple rounds of LLM interaction, leading to high computation overhead \cite{chen2023evoprompt}, which could be infeasible for platforms processing tens of thousands of daily requests \cite{artemis_businesswire}.
+Furthermore, they often rely on manual design of evaluation pipelines for each task/project, limiting their scalability in production environments.